nubenetes/awesome-kubernetes/docs/devsecops.md

 - [gkovan.medium.com: A Zero Trust Approach for Securing the Supply Chain of Microservices Packaged as Container Images (sigstore, kyverno, openshift tekton, quarkus) 🌟](https://gkovan.medium.com/a-zero-trust-approach-for-securing-the-supply-chain-of-microservices-packaged-as-container-images-89d2f5b7293b)
 - [thenewstack.io: Find Vulnerabilities in Container Images with Docker Scan](https://thenewstack.io/find-vulnerabilities-in-container-images-with-docker-scan/)
 - [medium.com/@nanditasahu031: DevSecOps — Implementing Secure CI/CD Pipelines 🌟](https://medium.com/@nanditasahu031/devsecops-implementing-secure-ci-cd-pipelines-9653726b4916)
+- [deepfence/YaraHunter](https://github.com/deepfence/YaraHunter) Malware scanner for cloud-native, as part of CI/CD and at Runtime.
+Deepfence YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
+It uses a YARA ruleset to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised. - https://deepfence.io/

 ### Securing Kubernetes With Anchore